Attendance

 If children do not attend school regularly they may:

 • Struggle to keep up with school work.
-In a busy school day it is difficult for schools to find the extra time to help a child catch up.
+In a busy school day, it is difficult for schools to find the extra time to help a child catch up.

 • Miss out on the social side of school life.
 Poor attendance can affect children’s ability to make and keep friendships, a vital part of growing up.

-Attendance Policy 2023/24
+The Suthers School Attendance Policy

 Punctuality